quicbit-js/test-kit/readme.md

 and i'm on to more exciting things.
 Enjoy!

 **One caveat** - while print handles strings, numbers, objects, arrays, booleans... quite nicely, the table has to be full of these basic things to do what you want.
-If your table is using many variables to complex data, then it won't be fun for you... and neither will inspections/debugging, imho, but that's something to keep in mind.
+If your table input consists of complex data, then print won't be fun for you... and neither will many other tasks like inspections/debugging, etc.

+**see also test.java()**

+## test.java()

+Prints out test table in a format supported by java test-kit to run the same table of test assertions in JAVA.

+    test.java('incremental', function (t) {
+      t.table_assert(
+        [
+          [ 'input',   'exp' ],
+          [ '"abc", ', [ 'B@0,S5@0,E@7', '0.7/-/B_V/null' ] ],
+          [ '[',       [ 'B@0,[@0,E@1', '0.1/[/BFV/null' ] ],
+          ...

+... creates this output that can be pasted into a java test:

+    a(
+        a( "input",     "exp" ),
+        a( "\"abc\", ", a( "B@0,S5@0,E@7", "0.7/-/B_V/null" ) ),
+        a( "[",         a( "B@0,[@0,E@1", "0.1/[/BFV/null" ) ),
+        ...
+    );

+Use of double-quotes and quote escapes for strings is handled.  <code>a(...)</code> used to declare arrays.
+<code>o(...)</code> would be used for objects.
+These correspond to the java static TestKit functions to
+make working with embeded tables simple and as much like the javascript tables as possible.
+This can be a nice alternative to applying complex comprehensive assertion data in test-kit tested libraries ported into Java functions.

+The TestKit java functions are much lighter weight and much less invasive than fancier data table solutions such as Groovy/Spock.
+Testing with Java TestKit puts no constraints or heavy install requirements on your team since it consists only of some functions to import.

 ## test.only()

 We liked it in [tape](https://github.com/substack/tape), so now it is available with